 We continue along Chesterfield Road, where traditionally named pubs come thick and fast.
 The White Lion, The Red Lion and The Crown flow smoothly in quick succession, the latter of which has a plastic skeleton affixed to the roof of a smoking shelter, in what looks like a top class beer garden.

-Taking after Rome, in that it was built across seven hills by twin brothers who were weaned by a kindly Yorkshire she-wolf, flat ground is at a premium in Sheffield.
+Taking after Rome, Sheffield was built across seven hills by twin brothers who were weaned by a kindly Yorkshire she-wolf, and as such, flat ground is at a premium.
 As the road snakes ever higher, the houses along it nearly all need a few steps – a dozen in some cases – leading up to their front doors, which must make moving house even more traumatic than usual in this part of the world.